Culinary delights, first-rate experiences and outdoor adventures might just have you heading to the west coast this autumn.

 Fall adds a splash of colour to the many attractions of this historic city, including the many garden and woodland sites.
 Voted one of the Ten Best Public Gardens in Canada by Canadian Geographic Travel, Milner Gardens and Woodland is alight with colour this time of year.
 Many of the gardens are still in bloom, and the forest displays much of its fall splendour.
 There are also numerous parks and trails that “show off” their colours during the September and October months.
 For instance, fall is reputedly one of the best seasons to experience Beacon Hill Park.

 There’s a little of something for everyone in this Olympic host city.
 If the mountain vistas, coastlines and the city’s famous Stanley Park aren’t enough to tempt autumn visitors, the harvest season is an ideal time to treat your palate.
 The region is famous not only for its local brews but also its ciders and wines as well.
 Visit some of the local breweries and cideries and keep your eyes open for seasonal brews like pumpkin beer.
-For a late fall getaway, scotch and whiskey lovers won’t want to miss the Hopscotch Festival held in mid-November.

 In the fall, the Whistler area has much to offer travellers looking for some rest and relaxation — including some great off-season deals.
 The pedestrian-only village, nestled between Whistler and Blackcomb mountains, is a great place to start.
 Stroll around to visit the 200 stores or 90 restaurants, and the Farmers’ Market has seasonal fare along with local arts and crafts.
 There are also several art galleries with free admission, and other museums and sites to visit.